 PTSD Criterion F. Clinically significant impairment or distress.
 This may be the most debatable piece of the equation.
 Even though I've taught psychopathology courses almost 100 times in 20 years, functional impairment is not easy to pin down.
-Some therapist could conceivably take a different view, focusing perhaps on areas in which Tony becomes more productive during his sleepless days and nights.
+Some therapists could conceivably take a different view, focusing perhaps on areas in which Tony becomes more productive during his sleepless days and nights.
 Regardless of whether we see eye to eye in deciding his changes in functioning count as impairment, though, these symptoms do distress him greatly, so he meets this criterion nonetheless.

 In Iron Man 3, Anthony Stark appears to meet the full criteria for posttraumatic stress disorder.
-He either does not know enough about PTSD or he is in denial, refusing to recognize his own problem, which is a common occurence among some of those who suffer similarly in real life.
+He either does not know enough about PTSD or he is in denial, refusing to recognize his own problem, which is a common occurrence among some of those who suffer similarly in real life.

 Also worth considering: Are his self-assessed anxiety attacks, in fact, panic attacks?
 A panic attack is an intense and distinct period of strong fear or discomfort, abruptly showing at least four symptoms that peak within ten minutes.
 These symptoms might prove more difficult to judge because we cannot interview this fictional character about their variety and intensity, and because the script did not call for the actor to articulate every aspect of how he played each attack.
 They certainly look like panic attacks.

 Panic Disorder Criterion A (1).
 Recurrent panic attacks.
 Whatever the attacks are, yes, he keeps having them.